 Land for Wildlife

-- have a property with at least 1 hectare of native vegetation (exceptions may apply for educational, community-owned or other properties)
+- have a property with at least 1 hectare of native vegetation or that will be revegetated with a hectare of native vegetation.

 - are interested in integrating nature conservation with other land uses, such as agriculture, grazing or tourism

 - manage part or all of their property as habitat for native plant and animals.

 When you apply to join the Land for Wildlife program you receive a property visit where an experienced Council Officer will provide advice on the native plants and animals on your property and how to manage issues such as weeds.
 You will be given written reference material, a sign for your front gate, and a follow up report tailor made for your property.
 As a Land for Wildlife member you can apply for incentives such as native plants and training in environmental weed management on your property.
 We can also lend you equipment such as fauna monitoring cameras.
 You will receive regular newsletters and invitations to free workshops and field days.

 As a member of the Land for Wildlife program, you will be part of a growing network of members (currently 320) who are actively managing 2,700 hectares of habitat on their properties.